 Kerry successfully tried and defeated a $70 million securities fraud case for an investment management company in AAA arbitration.
 He has also successfully prosecuted multi-million dollar securities fraud cases for plaintiffs in courts throughout the Pacific Northwest.

 Many cities have hired Kerry when facing off against Fortune 50 companies who fail to live up to their promises and representations.
-One example is a $100 million fraud and contract case for a small municipality against one of the world’s largest beverage and bottle manufacturers, which reneged on an agreement to build new facilities in the community.
-Kerry has also represented cities from Oregon to Illinois in cases arising from wastewater treatment technologies that did not live up to the defendant's warranties and representations, leaving the cities and their public works staff with unmanageable waste treatment problems.
+One example is a $100 million fraud and contract case for a small municipality against one of the world’s largest beverage and bottle manufacturers when it reneged on an agreement to build new facilities in the community.
+Kerry has also represented cities from Oregon to Illinois in cases arising from wastewater treatment technologies that did not live up to the manufacturer's and engineer’s warranties and representations, leaving the cities and their public works staff with unmanageable waste treatment problems.

 With a straight-shooter approach, Kerry approaches his cases with a pragmatism that encourages economy, efficiency and results.
 He is adept at finding solutions to challenging problems.
 His clients say that he is a remarkably gifted lawyer who helps them navigate the risks of high-stakes legal disputes.

 Kerry has more than 28 years of experience prosecuting and defending lawsuits throughout Oregon and Washington.
 Financial institutions hire Kerry to handle their most important cases, as well.
 One example, which was tried successfully to a jury verdict, was a $5 million lender liability case arising from embezzlement through online banking practices.